Business Investment Relief

 However, depending on the nature of the investment(s), there may be applicable reliefs such as Business Property Relief and Agricultural Property Relief that may apply, subject to satisfying other conditions.

 As a result, investors should take advice so as to ensure funds are invested in a tax efficient manner.

 Potentially Chargeable Events (PCE)

-On the crystallisation of certain events, BIR will be deemed to disapply and therefore, the income or gains remitted to the UK, will be taxable to the remittance basis.
+On the crystallisation of certain events, the relief will be disapplied and therefore, the income or gains remitted to the UK, will be taxable under the remittance basis.

 These events are:

-- A disposal of all or part of a BIR investment, if the funds are not remitted from the UK or reinvested within 45 days;
+- A disposal of all or part of the investment, if the funds are not remitted from the UK or reinvested within 45 days;

 - The company ceases to be an eligible trading, holding or stakeholder company;